Hitting the Road With Your Pets

 Unfamiliar environments can be very stressful for animals, and there are many stories of animals slipping out of unfamiliar homes or managing to escape while outside.
 Be sure that your animal is microchipped and has an ID tag with your mobile phone number so you can be reached when the animal is found by a stranger.
 Don’t forget the animal’s medications, and even bring along some Benadryl in case of a strange insect bite that might cause an allergic reaction.
 You will also want to bring enough food for your entire journey in case you can’t find her regular food where you are, as abrupt diet changes can cause gastrointestinal issues for many animals.

-It is exciting to think about planning a trip after so many months of staying home.
-Keep your animal in mind as you arrange your dream vacation and you’ll both have a relaxing and fun time to celebrate the re-opening.
+It is exciting to think about planning a trip, especially if you haven’t been away in a while.
+Keep your animal in mind as you arrange your dream vacation and you’ll both have a relaxing and fun time traveling.